bitwarden/help/_articles/directory-connector/directory-sync.md

    - If you do not find the "Services" application by searching, you can also open it from the "Run" window by typing `services.msc`.

 {% tip %}
-You can configure the bitwarden Directory Connector to run automatically each time the machine starts.
-Use the windows service manager to set the bitwarden Directory Connector service to "Startup type: Automatic".
+You can configure the Bitwarden Directory Connector to run automatically each time the machine starts.
+Use the windows service manager to set the Bitwarden Directory Connector service to "Startup type: Automatic".
 {% endtip %}

 ### Configure environment

-By default the Directory Connector communicates with the bitwarden public cloud servers.
-If you are using a self-hosted deployment of bitwarden you will want to change the configured environment endpoints of the Directory Connector to your own on-premise installation.
+By default the Directory Connector communicates with the Bitwarden public cloud servers.
+If you are using a self-hosted deployment of Bitwarden you will want to change the configured environment endpoints of the Directory Connector to your own on-premise installation.

 1. Launch the Directory Connector console by double clicking the shortcut.
 2. Select option 8 (Configure environment) from the main menu.